rfielding/microcms/README.md

 - the reverse proxy endpoints would allow full apps to work
 - OpenPolicyAgent for security enforcement, I did this in a separate project, and it took a few hours.

+It only runs in Docker, with go1.20 under Linux amd64 architecture.
+And it currently isn't dealing with volume mount persistence at the moment.

 ```
 # runs on http://localhost:9321
 ./cleanbuild # make the container